Church of England: Same-sex unions and LGBT clergy

+In November 2023, the General Synod narrowly voted to allow church blessings for same-sex couples on a trial basis.
+In December 2023, the first blessings of same-sex couples began in the Church of England.
+In 2024, the General Synod voted to support moving forward with "stand-alone" services of blessing for same-sex couples after a civil marriage or civil partnership.
+In 2025, the House of Bishops announced the blessings of same-sex couples may continue during the regularly scheduled services; however, they also announced that authorising stand-alone blessings would require a two-thirds majority of General Synod, and that allowing clergy to enter into same-sex marriages would require a simple majority vote of the General Synod.
+Individual clergy of the Church of England have declared their intent to unofficially offer stand-alone blessings for same-sex couples.

 Bioethics issues

 The Church of England is generally opposed to abortion but believes "there can be strictly limited conditions under which abortion may be morally preferable to any available alternative".
 The church also opposes euthanasia.
 Its official stance is that "While acknowledging the complexity of the issues involved in assisted dying/suicide and voluntary euthanasia, the Church of England is opposed to any change in the law or in medical practice that would make assisted dying/suicide or voluntary euthanasia permissible in law or acceptable in practice."
 It also states that "Equally, the Church shares the desire to alleviate physical and psychological suffering, but believes that assisted dying/suicide and voluntary euthanasia are not acceptable means of achieving these laudable goals."
 In 2014, George Carey, a former archbishop of Canterbury, announced that he had changed his stance on euthanasia and now advocated legalising "assisted dying".
 On embryonic stem-cell research, the church has announced "cautious acceptance to the proposal to produce cytoplasmic hybrid embryos for research".

 In the 19th century, English law required the burial of people who had died by suicide to occur only between the hours of 9 p.m. and midnight and without religious rites.
 The Church of England permitted the use of alternative burial services for people who had died by suicide.
 In 2017, the Church of England changed its rules to permit the full, standard Christian burial service regardless of whether a person had died by suicide.